 Another point to note is that many kit sheds automatically come with a complete downpipe system.
 This may not appear to be a problem at first glance.
-However, we find more than half our clients simply don’t need full downpipes because they want to direct rain water into their rainwater tanks.
-Because we design every shed to your exact specifications, your Designer Shed will only contain the right amount of downpipes you need so you don’t waste money on extra drainpipes that go to waste.
+However, we’ve found that more than half of our clients simply don’t need full downpipes because they want to direct rain water into their rainwater tanks.
+Because we design every shed to your exact specifications, your Designer Shed will only contain the right amount of downpipes you need so you don’t waste money on any extra drainpipes that would go to waste.

 We offer two gutter profiles to choose from – Trimline (square) or Quad.
 If maximum runoff or water collection is important to you, Trimline will be your best choice because it has a slightly larger capacity.

 - Plastic (UPVC): this type is cheap, easy to install, and light.
 However, it has a shorter lifespan and is vulnerable to direct sunlight.

 - Metal: this type is more durable than plastic, however it comes at a higher price.
 Materials such as aluminium and steel are lighter than other metal materials.
 This type could last up to 25 years with some repairs to prevent rust.
 Other materials that come with a higher life span are made from zinc, iron cast, and copper.

 - Identify the direction of the water: use a spirit level to decide the angle of the fall.
 Then, you can install the guttering onto the shed wall or install fascia around the edge of the roof, and fit the guttering onto this.